movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Movement Kitchen offers evidence-based precisiontraining for women that bridges physiotherapy and strength and conditioning -addressing women's musculoskeletal, pelvic, and hormonal needs during differentlife stages (such as pregnancy, postpartum, perimenopause, and menopause).
+Movement Kitchen offers evidence-based precision training for women that bridges physiotherapy and strength and conditioning -addressing women's musculoskeletal, pelvic, and hormonal needs during different life stages (such as pregnancy, postpartum, perimenopause, and menopause).

 You might feel that conventional exercise isnot serving you well – you keep getting injured at the gym or hurt for daysafter training.
 Or maybe you live with a chronic health condition likeendometriosis, pelvic organ prolapse or back pain and want to find a way toexercise and get stronger without aggravating symptoms.